awsdocs/aws-java-developer-guide/doc_source/examples-s3-bucket-policies.rst

 * Build the policy using the :aws-java-class:`Policy <auth/policy/Policy>` class

-By using the :classname:`Policy` class, you don't have to be concerned about correctly formatting your text string, as shown in the following example.
+By using the :classname:`Policy` class, you don't have to be concerned about correctly formatting your text string.
+To get the JSON policy text from the :classname:`Policy` class, use its :methodname:`toJson` method.

 **Imports**